Example service level agreement

 SLAs come in many shapes and sizes.
 Most IT suppliers will have a standard document that they can customise to meet your needs.
 We’ve created an example service level agreement to help you understand what an SLA should contain.

 Your SLA plays an important role in defining the relationship between you and your IT supplier.
-It guarantees you a certain level of service, giving you confidence that if something goes wrong, the supplier will respond quickly.
+It guarantees you a certain level of service, giving you confidence that if something goes wrong, it will be repaired quickly.

 Without a comprehensive SLA in place, you are unlikely to have much comeback if your IT supplier fails to respond to your requests.